planetlabs/radiometric_normalization/README.md

-# Radiometric Normalisation #
+# Radiometric Normalization #

-This library contains the functions to analyse a set of reference images for features that have a stable level of intensity over the whole reference set and use these features to normalise the intensity distribution of separate candidate image.
+This library contains the functions to analyse a set of reference images for features that have a stable level of intensity over the whole reference set and use these features to normalize the intensity distribution of separate candidate image.

-It was originally created to radiometrically normalise a satellite image to a time series from a reference (atmospherically corrected) dataset.
+It was originally created to radiometrically normalize a satellite image to a time series from a reference (atmospherically corrected) dataset.

 ## How to use ##